A unified framework for imitation dynamics on higher-order networks: Results

 \subsection{Extension to general social dilemmas}

-So far, we have explored how information diversity $\mathcal{D}$ affects evolutionary outcomes under three specific social dilemmas (LPGG, MSG, and TPGG).
-Note that, once the network structure and the threshold $d$ are fixed, each of these social dilemmas is characterized by a single uncertain game parameter.
+So far, we have explored how information diversity $\mcal{D}$ affects evolutionary outcomes under three specific social dilemmas (LPGG, MSG, and TPGG).
+Note that, once the network structure and the threshold $d$ (for the TPGG) are fixed, each of these social dilemmas is characterized by a single free game parameter.
 In these cases, the critical value (e.g., $r^*_1$ in the LPGG) can be solved explicitly and compared between different update rules.
 A smaller critical value indicates that the corresponding update rule can sustain cooperation across a broader range of social dilemmas.
 Accordingly, the game space supporting cooperation is essentially one-dimensional, namely, the parameter values above the critical value (e.g., $r_1 > r_1^*$ in the LPGG).
-Given that our condition for the success of cooperation applies to arbitrary social dilemmas on homogeneous higher-order networks (see Eq. (\ref{phiC-phiD>0})), it is natural to ask whether the effectiveness of update rules in promoting cooperation can still be ranked by the associated values of information diversity in a more general space of social dilemmas.
+Given that our condition for the success of cooperation applies to arbitrary social dilemmas on homogeneous higher-order networks (see condition (\ref{phiC-phiD>0})), it is natural to ask whether the effectiveness of update rules in promoting cooperation can still be ordered by the associated values of information diversity in a more general space of social dilemmas.

-Before we delve into this, it is important to clarify what it means for one update rule to be more effective in promoting cooperation than the other in the context of general social dilemmas.
-To this end, we denote $\mathcal{S}_{\mathcal{D}}$ as the set of games where the update rule with information diversity $\mathcal{D}$ favors cooperation.
-In other words, given a homogeneous higher-order network, the update rule with information diversity $\mathcal{D}$ always leads to the outcomes that cooperation prevails over defection under any game that belongs to $\mathcal{S}_{\mathcal{D}}$.
-Furthermore, on the same higher-order network, if two update rules with information diversity $\mathcal{D}_1$ and $\mathcal{D}_2$ result in the relation $\mathcal{S}_{\mathcal{D}_1} \subset \mathcal{S}_{\mathcal{D}_2}$.
-We say that the update rule with information diversity $\mathcal{D}_2$ is more effective in promoting cooperation than that with $\mathcal{D}_1$.
+Before we address this, it is important to clarify what it means for one update rule to be more effective in promoting cooperation than the other in the context of general social dilemmas.
+We denote $\mcal{S}_{\mcal{D}}$ as the set of games where the update rule with information diversity $\mcal{D}$ favors cooperation.
+In other words, given a homogeneous higher-order network, the update rule with information diversity $\mcal{D}$ always leads to the outcomes that cooperation prevails over defection under any game that belongs to $\mcal{S}_{\mcal{D}}$.
+Based on this, on the same higher-order network, if two update rules with information diversity $\mcal{D}_1$ and $\mcal{D}_2$ result in the relation $\mcal{S}_{\mcal{D}_2} \subsetneq \mcal{S}_{\mcal{D}_1}$, we say that the update rule with information diversity $\mcal{D}_1$ is more effective in promoting cooperation than that with $\mcal{D}_2$.